 CLIMATE STORY GENERATOR

-Invites the user to choose from a series of options that together create a bare-bones narrative structure about planetary-scale climate shifts.
+This digital project invites the user to choose from a series of options that are used to generate a bare-bones narrative structure about planetary-scale climate shifts.
 Try it out to see what climate stories you can come up with and see how possible it is to create stories about climate!

 A distance reading of the publications of the World Wildlife Fund, asking: How does the WWF represent biodiversity, and how does that effect what is conserved and where?

 An analysis of the disparate treatment of climate overestimates and underestimates in the popular press using Himalayan glacier melt and sea level rise as case studies.

 Have you heard of deep art?
 Where you can use machine learning to copy the "style" from one image and apply it to another image?
 Click to see your favorite internet sites done in media styles from the past...

 Topic modeling the publications of the World Wildlife Fund.
 Are we conserving the types of biodiversities that we want available in the future?
 Which voices are invited to conservation conversations?

 A project in its beginning stages that centers around tweaking climate models to run on planets from science fiction and fantasy.
 Hopefully one day a teaching tool as well as a way to generate stories that are about climate.